tryfabric/memorable-milestones/README.md

 **Benefits:**

-✅ one-time setup, with no config needed
+✅ easy one-time setup, with no config needed

 ✅ automatically keeps milestones up to date